OpenTreeOfLife/opentree/less/README.txt

 This requires a Less compiler (command-line via npm, or any of various desktop apps).
 Here we assume lessc, the command-line compiler that installs as part of node.js, or installed via npm.

+(Once again: To apply the same look and feel to other web2py apps, repeat the commands below specifying their paths in place of '../webapp'.)

 Make all customizations in custom-*.less, then build the new stuff and test locally: